In this chapter:

 The MenACWY-D vaccine was poorly immunogenic in infants aged under 6 months, and it is currently registered in New Zealand for individuals aged 9 months to 55 years.

-The MenACWY-T vaccine (Nimenrix) is registered in New Zealand for individuals from aged 6 weeks.
+The other MenACWY-T vaccine (Nimenrix) is registered in New Zealand for individuals from aged 6 weeks.
 Clinical trials showed that the vaccine elicited bactericidal antibodies against all four groups from age 2 months with acceptable reactogenicity and safety profile.

-Meningococcal group C conjugate vaccines
+Meningococcal group C conjugate vaccine

 Meningococcal C conjugate vaccines were used successfully in national immunisation and mass vaccination programmes from 1999 in the UK, resulting in almost complete elimination of group C disease.
 A targeted immunisation campaign during an epidemic in Salvador, Brazil demonstrated MenC vaccination to be 98 percent effective against group C disease in young children.
+A booster dose in the second year of life was indicated in the UK for sustained protection.
+The greatest impact from meningococcal immunisation campaigns was obtained through herd immunity and a reduction in transmission was observed across all age groups, including in unvaccinated adults, where catch-up programmes in adolescents were implemented.[33 34]

 13.4.3.
 Transport, storage and handling